lindbrook/packageRank/README.md

 packages is selected and tracked.
 This graphically approximates the “typical” pattern of downloads on CRAN for the selected time period.

-### IV - computing package download rank percentiles
+### II - computing package download rank percentiles

 Looking at nominal download count data leads one to the “compared to what?” question.
 For instance, consider the data for the first week of